jalvesteffer/gc_fashion_swagger/README.md

 ##### Remember:
-* If you dont use Zuul or Eureka, please remove the dependency on it from Gradile and Application files.
+* If you use Zuul or Eureka, please add the dependency on it to and Application files.
 * Cross origin Resource Sharing (CORS) need to be enabled on the micriservices server.
 Please let me know if you need details on how to configure the same in SpringBoot application.